-Receivables, net of allowance for doubtful accounts, amounted to \$\text{P443.1}\$ million and \$\text{P304.4}\$ million as at March 31, 2017 and 2016, respectively.
-Provision for impairment loss on receivables recognized in the consolidated financial statements amounted to \$\text{P70.6}\$ million, \$\text{P70.7}\$ million and \$\text{P72.0}\$ million in 2017, 2016 and 2015, respectively (see Note 7).
+Receivables, net of allowance for doubtful accounts, amounted to $\mathbb{P}443.1$ million and $\mathbb{P}304.4$ million as at March 31, 2017 and 2016, respectively.
+Provision for impairment loss on receivables recognized in the consolidated financial statements amounted to $\mathbb{P}70.6$ million, $\mathbb{P}70.7$ million and $\mathbb{P}72.0$ million in 2017, 2016 and 2015, respectively (see Note 7).

 Estimating Useful Lives of Nonfinancial Assets.
 Management determines the estimated useful lives and the related depreciation and amortization charges for its property and equipment, investment properties (excluding land) and intangible assets based on the period over which the property and equipment, investment properties and intangible assets are expected to provide economic benefits.
-Management's estimation of the useful lives of property and equipment, investment properties and intangible assets is based on a collective assessment of industry practice, internal technical evaluation, and experience with similar assets while for intangible assets with a finite life, estimated useful life is based on the contractual term of the intangible assets.
+Management's estimation of the useful lives of property and equipment, investment properties and intangible assets is based on a collective assessment of industry practice, internal technical evaluation, and experience with similar assets while for intangible assets.
 These estimations are reviewed periodically and could change significantly due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
-A reduction in the estimated useful lives of property and equipment, investment properties and intangible assets would increase recorded expenses and decrease noncurrent assets.
+A reduction in the estimated useful lives of property and equipment, investment properties and increase recorded expenses and decrease noncurrent assets.

 The lease contracts covering the land, where the building and improvements and leasehold improvements of De Los Santos-STI College were built, were terminated effective March 31, 2015.
 In addition, the lease contract covering the property where the leasehold improvements of iACADEMY were built, was terminated effective July 31, 2014.
 Under the lease contracts, ownership of the building and improvements and leasehold improvements will be transferred to the lessor upon termination of the lease contract.
 Thus, De Los Santos-STI College and iACADEMY revised the estimated useful lives of their building and improvements and leasehold improvements to consider the termination of the lease agreements.
-The increase in depreciation expense as a result of the change in the useful life of the asset amounted to ₱9.3 million in 2015.
-The change resulted in a reduction of future yearly depreciation expense amounting to ₱2.2 million in subsequent years.
-Consequently, costs of certain fully depreciated leasehold improvements and signage amounting to ₱33.0 million and ₱0.9 million, respectively, were written off in the books of iACADEMY in 2015.
+The increase in depreciation expense as a result of the change in the useful life of the asset amounted to P9.3 million in 2015.
+The change resulted in a reduction of future yearly depreciation expense amounting to P2.2 million in subsequent years.
+Consequently, costs of certain fully depreciated leasehold improvements and signage amounting to P33.0 million and P0.9 million, respectively, were written off in the books of iACADEMY in 2015.